mjziebarth/FlotteKarte/README.md

 FlotteKarte will be necessary.
 This will automatically be performed at import time if a failure to load the shared library is detected.

-For this reason, Meson and Ninja need to be available on the system if the PROJ library that FlotteKarte is linked to changes.
+For this reason, Meson, Ninja, and boost need to be available on the system if the PROJ library that FlotteKarte is linked to changes.

 If this package should be packaged for some system package manager, the file `flottekarte/extensions/cdll.py` would have to be adjusted, see comments